kingsedem/Portfolio/README.md

 ## [The Speaking clock Kata](https://github.com/kingsedem/the-speaking-clock#speaking-clock-kata)

-The goal of this code kata is to design a Conversational Clock a cluster of objects, capable of telling the current system time in a conversational format.
+The goal of this code kata is to design a Conversational Clock with clusters of objects, capable of telling the current system time in a conversational format.
 It introduced me to the use of LocalTime (an immutable date-time object that represents a time).